 Short Bio

-My name is Markus Billeter, and I work with real-time rendering and high-performance computing with (or without) GPUs.
+My name is Markus Billeter, and I work with real-time rendering and high-performance parallel methods with (or without) GPUs.
 I graduated from Chalmers University of Technology some time ago, where I completed [my Ph.D.] in the topic of real-time computer graphics methods and algorithms.
-I’m currently back at Chalmers, focusing on high-performance computing with GPUs and other accelerator technologies.
+I’m currently a Lecturer / Assistant Professor at the University of Leeds, Visualization and Computer Graphics.

 Contact me at <first name> ‘at’ newq.net.